 - Social Media, Whatsapp, Messenger, Zoom for workflow management and momentum

-- Internal and External Stakeholder Relations
+- Communication Skills for Internal and External Stakeholder Relations

 C.A.
 World Services Office Inc., Los Angeles, California 2012-present

 - Collected and preserved approximately 10,000 cultural artifacts in the Head Office repository located in Los Angeles and over 2000 cultural artifacts in the Toronto office.
 Items archived included: pulp documents, digital files, ceramics, textiles, large format documents, ephemera, and small objects.

 - Setup environmentally controlled archival rooms for the safe storage of the Los Angeles and Toronto repositories.

 - Resourced and ordered all archival supplies from a variety of sources, within budget, that best complemented the tasks for which they were required.